MakerSpace10/A.T.L.A.S.-Arduino/README.md

 # A.T.L.A.S.-Arduino

+The acronym 'A.T.L.A.S.' stands for 'Aboriginal Traversal Land Analysis System'.
+I named it this because it is my first real robotics project and it can traverse the land around it.

 The goal of this project is to create a two-wheeled, self-balancing robot, that can be remote controlled by a Wii Nunckuck.
 This project was originally intended for a [competition](https://robogames.net/rules/balancer.php) in the [Robo Games](https://robogames.net/index.php) event, in California.
 The two main focuses of the project are: the Wii Nunchuck "adapter", and the robot itself.
 Here is a deep dive into the build process/code.
 The code examples can be found in their entirety in the folder above.

 ## Remote

 ### Library
 The Wii Nunchuck uses the I2C protocal to comunicate with the Wii Remote, the Arduino boards also use this to communicate with sensors.
 If you look on the inside of the Nunchuck plug, the slot there is conviniently the same thickness as a common circut board.
 This will allow for the use of a [Wii Nunckuck Adapter](https://www.amazon.com/FainWan-Compatible-WiiChuck-Nunchuck-Ar-duino/dp/B09LM69T4V/ref=sr_1_4?crid=3BH2JGEV86DFC&keywords=nunchuck+adapter&qid=1701803797&s=videogames&sprefix=nunchuck+adapter%2Cvideogames%2C61&sr=1-4).
 For wiring ONLY, follow this [guide](https://www.youtube.com/watch?v=vhJRR_7m6z4).
 As for programming, user [madhephaestus](https://github.com/madhephaestus) has done the hard part and created a library to communicate with the Wii Nunchuck.
 This library is called [Wiichuck](https://github.com/madhephaestus/WiiChuck) and has been vetted by Arduino themselves.
-Please note: the Wii Nunchuck has a joystick, two buttons, a gyroscope, and an accelerometer; I will only use the joystick.
+Please note: the Wii Nunchuck has a joystick, two buttons, a gyroscope/accelerometer; I will only use the joystick.
 If you want to use the other values, please look through the library documentation.

 After adding the library to your IDE, you can get started.
 Start by using a global variable:
 ```